Daniel-KM/Omeka-S-module-SearchSolr/README.md

 - "_s" and "_ss" are used to store whole string.
 - "_i" and "_is" are used to store integers.
 - "_dt" and "_dts" are used to store dates.
+- "_fold_s" is a folded single string (lowercased, without diacritics), used for sorts and alphabetical comparisons following the database collation (see below).
+- "_link_ss" stores the linked resource ids (or uris, or values) for the bounce links; "_link_is" stores the linked resource ids as integers for the query types on linked resources (see below).
+- "_year_is" stores the years of a date (formatter "edtf_year"), used by the year query types (yreq, yrgte…).
 - "_ancestor_path" and "_descendent_path" are used to store structures.

 The choice of type depends on what you need for a metadata: